Scionax/RPG-Universe/Factions/Thaidoans.md

 The first tenant of Thaido reads "If one takes the eye of an innocent, take both of the eyes of the guilty.
 Tolerance of evil serves only the oppressor."
 It is meant to reinforce the idea that oppression is not solved by the voluntary actions of the guilty parties.
 Jade believed that serving justice meant inflicting genuine punishments against the evils of the world.

 The second tenant, which is meant to reign in the first, reads "Fight not for your own cause, but for those who suffer more, lest you become the villain."
-It speaks to the concern of those who seek a selfish vengence rather than a righteous justice.
+It speaks to the concern of those who seek a selfish vengeance rather than a righteous justice.
 According to the disciple's stories, Jade originally came to the mountains in fear that she would become vengeful if she did not isolate herself.

 The third tenant reads "Doubt is not your enemy.
 To be closer to the truth is to discover you were wrong."